sandipjoshi/openfast/docs/source/user/openfast/input_files.rst

 file named ``<RootName>.ech`` where <RootName> is the name of the OpenFAST primary input file, excluding its file extension.
 This feature is useful for debugging an input file.

-AbortLevel: Error level when simulation should abort [“WARNING”, “SEVERE”, or “FATAL”]
+AbortLevel: Error level when simulation should abort ["WARNING", "SEVERE", or "FATAL"]
 --------------------------------------------------------------------------------------
 This string tells OpenFAST what error level should cause an abort.
 Typically we set this to abort on fatal errors, but there may be instances when a user wishes to abort on severe errors or warnings.